 Address: Dr.-C.-Otto-Straße 191, 44879 Bochum

-The Railway Museum in the Bochum suburb of Dahlhausen is home to the largest museum of its kind in Germany.
+The Bochum Dahlhausen Railway Museum in the suburb of Dahlhausen is home to the largest museum of its kind in Germany.
 It is a wonderful place for railway and steam locomotive fans to step back in history and experience the bygone days of train travel.
 The museum was founded in 1977 and is located on an erstwhile railway depot built in 1916.
 The museum occupies a staggering 46000 square metres.
 Highlights of a visit here include a central engine shed with 14 tracks, cooling, watering and sanding facilities and a preserved turntable.
 The museum is part of the Ruhr Industrial Heritage trail.
 In the summer time there are organised train trips along with the occasional opportunity to board a steam train.
 This is a wonderful chance to nostalgically step back in time and experience train travel history in an unforgettable way.

 Prices: Tickets are €10 for adults and kids, 6-14 pay €5